 All write actions using the Twitter API require access tokens.
 Reading of private data such as Direct Messages also require access tokens.
 Access tokens provide the user context and permissions when using the Twitter API.

 In order for an app to read and write Direct Messages on behalf of a user, the user must grant permission to the app to do so.
 When a user grants permission, user tokens generated for that user are provided in API requests.
 Each subsequent API request for that user will then include these access tokens.

 How do I generate the access tokens to read/write direct messages?

 First, your app must have the “Read, Write and Access direct messages” permission enabled within the the “Permissions” tab in an app's "Details" section, which you can access via the "Apps" page of the developer portal.

 Once the proper permissions are set, there are two types of scenarios where you will need to generate tokens:

-1. User owns the app / Single User - If the user is the owner of the app, you can generate tokens on apps.twitter.comunder the “Keys and Tokens” tab in an app's "Details" section within the from the "Apps" page in the developer portal.
-Click the “Create my Access Tokens” button on the bottom of the page.
+1. User owns the app / Single User - If the user is the owner of the app, they can generate access tokens on the “Keys and Tokens” tab in an app's "Details" section within the from the "Apps" page in the developer portal.
+Click the “Create” button on the bottom of the page.

 2. User does not own the app / Multiple Users - If your app is going to consume Account Activity events on behalf of multiple users, each user must authenticate with your app to grant permission.
 To achieve this you must have a web app that implements Twitter Sign-in.

-If you have access to the user accounts (e.g. test accounts) then you can use twurl.
-By adding the user account to twurl, access tokens will be generated.
+If you have access to the user accounts (e.g. test accounts) then you can use twurl to generate access tokens.
 The access tokens for each user will be stored in a .twurlrc file.
 See the docs for twurl on github for details.